SergioZ3R0/Sergio-Code/cyberSec/pythonRandsomware/README.md

 This will decrypt all files in the current directory using the encryption key stored in `key.key`.

+### Spreading the malware

+Search and finds some services vulnerable to spread the Randsomware

+spread.py

+### Autorun to infect

+An autorun writen on c++ compiled to download and execute darthvader.py

+auto_run

+auto_run.cpp

 ## Disclaimer

 These scripts are simulations and should not be used for malicious purposes.
 Always ensure you have a backup of your files before running the scripts.

+Do not download compiled auto_run and execute it it may run darthvader.py and encrypt your files